mfaani/mfaani/content/posts/interviewing/how-understanding-state-machines-helps-with-building-trees-and-graphs.md

 ## Another Dynamic Programming Example:
-- Assuming you can travel in only the right and down direction: count the number of possible ways to reach from one corder of a grid to another.
-Assume our example grid is 3 x 3
+- Assuming you can travel in only the right and down direction of a grid: count the number of possible ways to reach from one corner of a 3 x 3 grid to another.
     - Our commands are only
         - move right
         - move down